-Engineering technology offers students a solid foundation in the technical skills needed to support design, testing and manufacturing of products, systems and device used in every industry and household in the world.
+Engineering technology offers students a solid foundation in the technical skills needed to support design, testing and manufacturing of products, systems and devices used in every industry and household in the world.
 Engineering concepts and principles are taught and reinforced through project work.
-A wide variety of engineering fields and skills are covered including: Electronics, Mechanics, Structural, Automation, Manufacturing, Civil and Industrial Engineering.
+A wide variety of engineering fields and skills are covered including: Electrical, Mechanical, Computer, Civil and Industrial Engineering.
 The Engineering Design Process will be a continuing theme throughout all of Engineering Technology courses.
 Areas of employment upon completion of your time in ET include: